-The M.A.Ed. program is a non-thesis program for teachers requiring 31-42 semester hours to complete.
+The M.A.Ed. program is a non-thesis program for teachers requiring 31-44 semester hours to complete.
+All programs require either a capstone, internship, or practicum.
 See the M.A.Ed.
 Program of Studies information for requirements in each specific specialization.